Collecting and paying for medicines

 Talk to your pharmacist about what the charges were and how you could avoid them.
 You can ask another pharmacy to compare costs.

 Pharmac decides what medicines to fund for eligible people.
-The Ministry of Health decides who is eligible for funded medicine.
+Pharmac does not decide who is eligible for funded medicine.
 If you are not eligible, talk to a pharmacist about the cost and whether your medicine is available.

 Even if you are eligible, you will need a prescription from a New Zealand doctor or prescriber.

 A Community Services Card (CSC)

 If you have a CSC, you may pay less for GP visits and prescriptions.

 Support for prescriptions and health practitioner costs